 All borrowers must sign a Laptop Computer Loan Agreement form at the Circulation Desk before a laptop will be issued to them.

 Noncompliance with the stipulated conditions of the Laptop Computer Loan Agreement will result in the suspension of eligibility for laptop borrowing at Kemp Library and can lead to registration, transcript, and graduation suspensions.

 Courtesy cards are available to ESU alumni under the following conditions:

 - Courtesy cards are non-transferable and cannot be used by anyone other than the patron to whom it is issued.

 - Cards are issued for a limited time period with some provisions for extension.

-- Courtesy borrowers can have only five items charged to their account at the same time.
+- Courtesy borrowers can have five items charged to their account at the same time.

-- Inter-library Loan service is not available to courtesy borrowers.
+- Inter-library Loan and EZ Borrow services are not available to courtesy borrowers.

 - Courtesy borrowers cannot borrow reserve materials.